toseth97/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

   - In the new dictionary:
   - A key is a number of occurrences
   - A value is the list of user ids
-  - Print the new dictionary at the end